-See Related: Best Restaurants in Palm Springs, California
+See Related: Top Restaurants in Palm Springs, California

 14. Carrizo Plain National Monument

 The Carrizo Plain National Monument is a large enclosed grassland plain in San Luis Obispo County, California.
-It contains the 246,812-acre Carrizo Plain National Monument, and it is the largest single native grassland remaining in California.
+It contains the 246,812-acre Carrizo Plain National Monument, the largest single native grassland remaining in California.

-The Carrizo Plain is home to one of the largest remaining herds of pronghorn antelope in California.
+The Carrizo Plain is home to one of California’s most significant remaining herds of pronghorn antelope.
 Pronghorn males can reach up to five feet in length and three feet at the shoulder, while females are slightly smaller.

 These animals can run up to 55 miles per hour, making them the second-fastest land animal in North America (after the cheetah).
 They are also known for their unique mating rituals, which include prancing and chasing displays meant to impress potential mates.

 The Carrizo Plain is also an important geological site.
-The San Andreas Fault, one of the most famous and well-studied fault lines in the world, runs through the Carrizo Plain.
+The San Andreas Fault, one of the world’s most famous and well-studied fault lines, runs through the Carrizo Plain.